christina1992/Design-Patterns-Java/README.md

 # Design-Patterns-CN
 My own examples of some of the design patterns

-<em>Design Patterns</em> are used to make your code more flexible and maintainable and are genral solutions to common problems.
+<em>Design Patterns</em> are used to make your code more flexible and maintainable and are general solutions to common problems.
 A pattern is a guideline for flexible and resilient code design.

 #Strategy Pattern